jido/Arcadam/README.md

 Additional lines of a non-indented list item can optionally be indented using an indent sign at the beginning of each, which can be replaced with spaces after the first line.
-The indent sign is required when adding a paragraph if there are no indented lines before.
+The indent sign is required when adding a paragraph if there are no indented lines before, to signify its nesting.

 Alternatively a sequence of nesting dots at the start of an empty line sets the nesting level for the next indented block or paragraph.
-Repeated indent or nesting signs can optionally be separated by spaces.
+Repeated indent signs can optionally be separated by spaces.

 ### Enumerations